lsymds/Filesystem/docs/adapter-memory.md

 ## Getting started

-This adapter is included in the standard `Baseline.Filesystem` package.
+This adapter is included in the standard `LSymds.Filesystem` package.

 The memory adapter's constructor expects a configuration object which contains the following properties: